-At OC RAW DOG we only use meat and poultry from USDA inspected and certifited suppliers.
-All produce and protiens are produced with the intention for Human Consumption.
+At OC RAW DOG we purchase meat and poultry from USDA inspected and certified suppliers.
 Our food does not contain any chemicals, enhancers, preservatives, remnants, processed meals, denatured, or renderings.
 We do not source any of our meat or produce from China or Mexico.
 EVERYTHING we use is USA grown (except our lamb and goat which usually comes from New Zealand or Australia).

 WARNING ~ Our food is not meant for people but it had been mistaken in the fridge for meatloaf, baked, served, and eaten.

 Please note that the Color and Consistency will vary with protein

 Our highest protein and fat formulation which is designed for working dogs, whelping females, distressed animals, and show circuit dogs or cats.
 This puts on good weight and gives the coat natural shine from the animal fats being expressed through the skin.

 Calorie Content (calculated; ME): 2,575.2 kcal/kg and 584 kcal 8 oz.

 Safe Handling Instructions:

 For maximum freshness we recommend you keep the food frozen until ready to serve.
 Thaw in the refrigerator, never in the microwave, once thawed the food will be good for 2-3 days in the refrigerator.
 This product is made from raw foods which may contain bacteria harmful to humans.
 We highly recommend that you store raw food separate from ready-to-eat foods and always wash your hands, bowls, and handling surfaces, like counters or cutting boards, in hot soapy water after use.